Measuring Diffusion over a Large Network: Measuring Diffusion over a Network

 \end{lemma}

-Lemma \ref{lemm: representation} shows that the diffusion $D$ (or $D^\mathsf{I}$) is identified as $C_G$ (or $C_G^\mathsf{I}$) under the unconfoundedness condition in Assumption \ref{assump: unconfounded}.
-Our inference is based on $C_G$ and $C_G^\mathsf{I}$.
-When Assumption \ref{assump: unconfounded} is in doubt, the inference result on $C_G$ or $C_G^\mathsf{I}$ is interpreted in non-causal terms, only as a measure of covariation between the outcomes in one period with their neighboring outcomes in the next period.
-When the unconfoundedness condition is violated, testing whether $C_G$ is away from zero can still be a useful way to check the empirical relevance of the network $G$ in explaining the spillover pattern of $(Y_1,Y_0)$, although the magnitude of $C_G$ loses its meaning as a causal effect.
+Lemma \ref{lemm: identification} shows that when the observed graph satisfies the subgraph hypothesis, the ADM is identified as a weighted sum of covariances under Assumption \ref{assump: unconfounded}.
+When Assumption \ref{assump: unconfounded} is in doubt, the inference result on $\mathsf{C}$ is interpreted in non-causal terms, only as a measure of covariation between the outcomes in one period with their neighboring outcomes in the next period.
+The quantity $\mathsf{C}$ is related to the population version of the well-known inverse probability weighted estimator in the program evaluation literature: